ElektraInitiative/libelektra/doc/decisions/header_include.md

 ## Rationale

-- With the new [Library Directory Structure](library_directory_structure.md) using relative imports is more convenient.
+When using `<>` the given paths must match the way the headers will be installed, relative to the include-root (e.g. `/usr/include`).
-  Since we no longer have everything in one folder, the required paths with `<>` would be longer and all have an unnecessary prefix.
+But with `""`, we just need to set up CMake correctly to preserve the relative file layout of our header files during install.

-  As a side effect the difference between `""` and `<>` also documents which headers are part of the same library and which are not.
+The decision highlights the difference between installed and non-installed headers.
-- When using `<>` the given paths must match the way the headers will be installed, relative to the include-root (e.g. `/usr/include`).
+The main driving factor for using `""` at all was that including a non-installed private header with `<>` would be unexpected.
-  But with `""`, we just need to set up CMake correctly to preserve the relative file layout of our header files.
+Since non-installed headers shouldn't be in the (standard) include-path.

 See also considered alternatives.